moxiecode/moxie/README.md

 <a name="prepare" />
 #### Prerequisites

-The best way to start is to clone the mOxie repository, including all the submodules:
+The best way to start is to clone the _mOxie_ repository, with all it's submodules:

 ```
 git clone --recursive https://github.com/moxiecode/moxie.git